Free Printable Homeschool Morning Menu (Customizable)

 How to Make a Morning Menu

 We have done it both ways.
 At first, I laminated the pages and just bound them with a ring at the top and bottom.
 As we began to use them more and I wanted to change out the materials, we started using a menu that I purchased from Amazon, you can get the exact one we used here.
 Why use a menu?
-Because often times morning menus will get changed out frequently throughout the year as your child masters a skill or recitation.
-Instead of needing to laminate everything over and over again, you can simply change out the sheets of paper.
+Often times morning menus will get changed out frequently throughout the year as your child masters a skill or recitation.
+Instead of needing to laminate everything over and over again, you can change out the sheets of paper.

 However, if you want to start off with laminating, we love our basic laminator and continue to be amazed by the very affordable price tag!
 As of April 2023, the original Amazon basics laminator that was only around $25 went out of stock, however, this is a similar version.